bitcoin-core/HWI/test/README.md

 ## Running the tests

 This folder contains test cases for HWI.
 To run these tests, `hwilib` will need to be installed to your python system.
 You can install it by doing `pip install -e .[tests]` in the root directory.
+In addition install `pip install hidapi python-bitcoinrpc`.

 - `test_bech32.py` tests the bech32 serialization.
 This is taken directly from the [python reference implementation](https://github.com/sipa/bech32/blob/master/ref/python/tests.py).